 A good dust collection system will provide a reliably clean and safe working environment that is conducive to high productivity.

 Well-maintained industrial dust collection systems should have a life cycle of 20 years.
-It is critical to consider this when deciding what dust collection solution to deploy - money spent today on a superior solution can be recouped many times over the system's life cycle.
+This longevity should be considered when selecting a dust collection solution, as investing in a superior solution today can yield significant returns over the system's life cycle.

 Author, Krystof Litomisky